SIBarcodeNetwork/BWP-FIMS-and-LIMS/README.md

-BWP_FIMSandLIMS
+BWP FIMS and LIMS
 ===============

-This repository will hold helpful tools and documentation for working with the Barcode of Wildlife Project FIMS and LIMS.
+This repository will hold helpful tools and documentation for working with the Barcode of Wildlife Project (BWP) Field Information Management System (FIMS) and Laboratory Information Management System (LIMS).